Tensor products of Leibniz bimodules and Grothendieck rings: Introduction

 \section{Introduction}

-Leibniz algebras (see \cite{L}, \cite{CH}, \cite{LP1}) are non-associative algebras which generalize Lie algebras in the sense that a Leibniz algebra has a bilinear multiplication which is not necessarily anti-commutative, but whose left or right multiplication operators are derivations.
-A {\it Leibniz $\lf$-bimodule\/} $M$ is a Beck module over a Leibniz algebra $\lf$ described abstractly as an abelian group object in the slice category or, more concretely, as the structure we obtain on the vector space $M$ when we declare $\lf\oplus M$ to be a Leibniz algebra, or more explicitly, a two-sided module $M$ whose left and right $\lf$-actions are bilinear and satisfy the conditions \begin{enumerate} \item[(LLM)] $(xy)\cdot m=x\cdot(y\cdot m)-y\cdot(x\cdot m)$ \item[(LML)] $(x\cdot m)\cdot y=x\cdot(m\cdot y)-m\cdot(xy)$ \item[(MLL)] $(m\cdot x)\cdot y=m\cdot(xy)-x\cdot(m\cdot y)$ \end{enumerate} for any elements $x,y\in\lf$ and $m\in M$ (see \cite{LP1} for right Leibniz algebras and \cite{F1} for left Leibniz algebras which we will consider in this paper).
+Leibniz algebras (see~\cite{L, CH, LP1}) are non-associative algebras which generalize Lie algebras in the sense that a~Leibniz algebra has a~bilinear multiplication which is not necessarily anti-commutative, but whose left or right multiplication operators are derivations.
+A \textit{Leibniz $\lf$-bimodule\/} $M$ is a~Beck module over a~Leibniz algebra $\lf$ described abstractly as an abelian group object in the slice category or, more concretely, as the structure we obtain on the vector space $M$ when we declare $\lf\oplus M$ to be a~Leibniz algebra, or more explicitly, a two-sided module $M$ whose left and right $\lf$-actions are bilinear and satisfy the conditions

+for all elements $x,y\in\lf$ and $m\in M$ (see~\cite{LP1} for right Leibniz algebras and~\cite{F1} for left Leibniz algebras which we will consider in this paper).

-The category of modules over a Lie algebra admits a natural tensor product over the ground field.
-In this paper we ask how to define a similar tensor product for bimodules over a Leibniz algebra $\lf$.
-This is not obvious as $\lf$-bimodules are (right or left) modules over the universal enveloping algebra of $\lf$ (see \cite{LP1}), but the latter is not a bialgebra.
+The category of modules over a~Lie algebra admits a~natural tensor product over the ground field.
+In this paper we ask how to define a~similar tensor product for bimodules over a~Leibniz algebra $\lf$.
+This is not obvious as $\lf$-bimodules are (right or left) modules over the universal enveloping algebra of $\lf$ (see~\cite{LP1}), but it is not known whether the latter is a~bialgebra, and our paper seems to indicate that this might not be the case.
 It turns out that the tensor product $M\otimes N$ of $\lf$-bimodules $M$ and $N$ endowed with the left $\lf$-action

 and the right $\lf$-action